AnthonyBorton/copilotx/README.md

 # Copilot X

-A collection of files and links currated to help demonstrate features available in Copilot X.
+A collection of files and links curated to help demonstrate features available in Copilot X.

 # Home page for Copilot X

-> Interested in signing up for our Copilot X experiments, the following page allows you to sign up for lots of different experiements.
+Interested in signing up for our Copilot X experiments, the following page allows you to sign up for lots of different experiements.

 Visit [https://gh.io/copilotx](https://gh.io/copilotx)